hpc-carpentry/hpc-carpentry.github.io/_posts/2018/10/2018-11-05-attend-mentoring-virtual-showcase.md

 The progress our mentoring groups have made gives me great joy, and I want to share it with you, our community.
 I invite each of you to join us for our __last__ [mentoring meetup](https://github.com/carpentries/instructor-development/blob/master/mentoring-groups/virtual-showcase.md) of the year.

-Our goal for this mentoring meetup/virtual showcase is to show the community how mentoring can benefit both the mentor and the mentees.
+Our goal for this mentoring meetup/virtual showcase is to show the community how mentoring can benefit both the mentors and the mentees.
 We want you to see what meaningful and impactful work is being done, and to challenge you to get involved.

 We will hold two events to accommodate multiple time zones as follows: